California revenue is growing. So why the talk of deficits?

 Brown’s administration says California’s three biggest income sources — personal income taxes, sales taxes and corporate taxes — are all coming in below projections.

-That’s because recent growth in wages has been dominated by workers at the lower end of the wage spectrum who pay less in taxes, according to the Department of Finance.
-Many new jobs are going to people new to the workforce or re-entering it, who tend to make lower wages, and minimum wage increases are raising labor costs.
+That’s because recent growth in wages has been dominated by workers at the lower end of the wage spectrum who pay lower tax rates, including people getting a boost to comply with a new minimum wage, according to the Department of Finance.

-The higher labor costs, combined with fears of lower earnings in the coming year, are diminishing corporate profits and the taxes they pay.
+Higher labor costs, combined with fears of lower earnings in the coming year, are diminishing corporate profits and the taxes they pay.

 And sales taxes are depressed by high costs for housing and health care — expenses that don’t incur sales tax but eat up consumers’ disposable income and crowd out other spending.